 The Helping Families Save Their Homes Act includes a provision that extends the $250,000 insurance limit for credit union members' deposits through December 31, 2013.
 Furthermore; the Dodd-Frank Wall Street Reform Act, extends the $250,000 insurance limit for credit union member's deposits indefinitely.

 Click here to learn more about the National Credit Union Administration (NCUA).

 Estimate the amount of insurance coverage based on various scenarios using Share Insurance Estimator.

-"Your Insured Funds."
-Get a detailed explanation of share insurance coverage along with examples of account coverage.
+Share Insurance Coverage: Get a detailed explanation of share insurance coverage.

 Frequently Asked Questions about NCUA.